- Common Symptoms of a Bad Transmission

 - Sign #7 Shifting is delayed

-- Sign #8 Check engine light
+- Sign #8 Lit-up Check Engine light on your dashboard

 - Consider Selling Your Car with a Bad Transmission to a Junk Car Buyer